 python -c "import vllm; print(vllm.__version__)"

-Note: At time of writing, Metal support in vLLM is still experimental.
-For production-like workloads, llama.cpp with the Metal backend is more stable, but K8sGPT expects an OpenAI-compatible API.
+Note: At time of writing, Metal support in vLLM is still experimental, and it shows. llama.cpp with the Metal backend is the more stable option, but K8sGPT wants an OpenAI-compatible API and vLLM gives me that out of the box.
+So I took the rougher path to avoid writing a shim.

 Model Download